MIRI LRS Slitless Target Acquisition

 See also: MIRI Filters and Dispersers, MIRI Target Acquisition

 Target acquisition for LRS slitless mode observations can use all filters, read mode, and observation settings described in the MIRI Target Acquisition article.
 The TA exposure is always carried out in a single integration.
-A SNR > 20 is recommended for successful TA.
+A signal-to-noise ratio > 20, is required for successful TA.

 Users should always use the JWST Exposure Time Calculator (ETC) to help choose the best TA filter and exposure settings for their science.